User241802/CMOS-6T-SRAM-LTspice/README.md

 # CMOS 6T SRAM Cell Design in LTSpice

 This repository contains a comprehensive implementation of a 6-transistor CMOS Static Random Access Memory (SRAM) cell designed using 180nm TSMC technology in LTSpice.
-The design includes all essential peripheral circuits including precharge circuitry, sense amplifier, write drivers, and proper control signal timing for reliable memory operation[1][2].
+The design includes all essential peripheral circuits including precharge circuitry, sense amplifier, write drivers, and proper control signal timing for reliable memory operation.

 ## Overview

 Static Random Access Memory (SRAM) uses latching circuitry to store each bit of data without requiring constant refresh operations, making it faster and more reliable than Dynamic RAM (DRAM)[1].
-The 6T SRAM cell consists of two cross-coupled CMOS inverters forming a bistable latch, plus two access transistors that provide controlled access to the stored data[3].
+The 6T SRAM cell consists of two cross-coupled CMOS inverters forming a bistable latch, plus two access transistors that provide controlled access to the stored data.

 ## Circuit Architecture